Don't be so Stief! Learning KV Cache low-rank approximation over the Stiefel manifold: Introduction

 Large language models (LLMs)~\cite{touvron2023llama2openfoundation, grattafiori2024llama3herdmodels} achieve strong performance across a wide range of language tasks, and are increasingly deployed in interactive and long-context settings.
 Yet, long-context inference is often bottlenecked by memory capacity and bandwidth.

-In particular, during autoregressive decoding, to avoid recomputing past tokens keys and values for each new generated token in attention layers, those projections are usually stored in a Key Value (KV) cache.
-While this greatly reduces compute, the KV cache size grows linearly with both sequence length and batch size~\cite{scalingLLM}: for example, even for a relatively small model such as Llama3-8B with Grouped-Query Attention (GQA), caching keys and values in half-precision at a relatively short context length $32{,}768$ and assuming a batch size of $4$ requires $\approx 16$\,GB, comparable to the model's fp16 weights footprint.
+In particular, during autoregressive decoding, attention layers store the key and value projections of past tokens in a Key Value (KV) cache, avoiding their recomputation for each newly generated token.

+While this greatly reduces compute, the KV cache size grows linearly with both sequence length and batch size~\cite{scalingLLM}: for example, even for a compact model such as Llama3-8B with Grouped-Query Attention (GQA), caching keys and values in half-precision at a relatively short context length $32{,}768$ and assuming a batch size of $4$ requires $\approx 16$\,GB, comparable to the model's fp16 weights footprint.
 This pressure becomes more pronounced as context lengths continue to increase~\cite{openrouter}, potentially exceeding available High Bandwidth Memory (HBM) capacity and bandwidth.

 To mitigate the memory-occupancy issues, high data-transfer latency, and energy consumption associated with KV caching, one approach is to reduce KV cache memory \emph{by design} via architectural changes that cache low-dimensional latent states rather than full keys and values.
 Multi-Head Latent Attention (MLA) is a representative example~\cite{deepseekv2}, which however requires re-training to adapt to the modified attention mechanism.
 TransMLA~\cite{transmla} converts a model to MLA post-training, yet still relies on a fine-tuning stage for adaptation.